Who we are & what we do

-Parish and town councils in England and community and town councils in Wales are the first tier of local government.
+Parish and town councils in England and community and town councils in Wales are Local Councils and the first tier of local government.
 They deliver a vast range of services at a community level.

 There are around 10,000 community, parish and town councils in England and Wales, made up of nearly 100,000 councillors.
 These first-tier councils can respond to the needs of the community – delivering the services or representation it most needs.

-At present, but not in all locations in England and Wales, there is a three-tiered structure of local government.
+At present in Leicestershire, but not in all locations in England and Wales, there is a three-tiered structure of local government.